harry-rendell/thesis_template/README.md

 4. Add your references to the `main.bib` file

 ### Connect the overleaf project to git
-1. Get [https://www.overleaf.com/edu/edinburgh](Overleaf Premium) if you do not already have it (it's free as an Edinburgh student!)
+1. Get [Overleaf Premium](https://www.overleaf.com/edu/edinburgh) if you do not already have it (it's free as an Edinburgh student!)
 2. Make a git repository
 * Click on overleaf menu -> click on `Git` to copy the git clone command
     * leave the popout open so you can easily copy the token when prompted (the token can only be viewed once, so you will need to generate a one if you close it)